-Eight years experience as a recording engineer, mixer and producer, I’ve been fortunate enough to work with some amazing artists including Kendrick Lamar, Chance The Rapper, H.E.R., Metronomy, Crystal Fighters, The Temper Trap, Kelela, Childhood, Jamie Isaac, Jerkcurb & Fat White Family
+Eight years experience as a recording engineer, mixer and producer, I’ve been fortunate enough to work with some amazing artists including Kendrick Lamar, Chance The Rapper, H.E.R., Crystal Fighters, Kelela, Poppy Ajudha, Oscar Jerome, Jamie Isaac, Matt Maltese, Porridge Radio, Jerkcurb, Matt Maltese & Fat White Family

 "Tom Carmichael is a UK based mixer, recording engineer and producer.

-Captivated by the black magic of the studio as a guitar player, he began fiddling with faders and patchbays as an assistant engineer for producer Ash Workman.
-A fortuitous introduction to the good folk at record label Marathon Artists led to him taking on a role as their in-house producer/engineer, running their studio for several years and working closely with many of the artists on their roster.
+Captivated by the magic of the studio as a guitar player, he began fiddling with faders and patchbays as an assistant engineer for producer Ash Workman.
+He went on to work at record label Marathon Artists as their in-house producer/engineer, running their studio for several years and working closely with many of the artists on their roster.

-He’s worked as an in-house engineer at London recording studios including Metropolis, Press Play and The Premises, and now works primarily from his mix room in the seaside paradise of Margate, Kent, an hour and a half outside of London, frequently travelling back for tracking sessions."
+He’s worked as an in-house engineer at London recording studios including Metropolis, Press Play and The Premises, and is now based at his own mix room in Margate, Kent."

 My approach to mixing is to do all that I can to understand the intention behind the production and the vision of the artist, and to work closely with them to realise this and elevate the work to another level.
 I love mixes that are bold, dynamic and immersive.
 I care deeply about the projects that I work on - I'll offer my own creative input and suggestions for you to choose whether to take on board and we'll communicate closely, making as many revisions as necessary until we are both happy with the mix.